In this week's Bites, we've got news on two Berkeley restaurant closures, two businesses that are expanding, and much more.

 Hundreds took to the streets in Berkeley to demand better pay for fast-food and other low-wage workers.

 Fast-food and other low-wage workers, as well as supporters, have planned a day of strikes and rallies locally for tax day.

 A new Sprouts Farmers Market plans to open in Oakland, new restaurant water restrictions planned, and much more in this week's Bites.

 The newly released 'Occupy The Farm,' directed by Todd Darling, tells the story of the occupation by activists of the Gill Tract in Albany.

-Despite four arrests Monday and the destruction by UC Berkeley of seedlings they had planted in rows over the weekend, Occupy the Farm activists returned to Albany.
+Despite arrests Monday and the destruction by UC Berkeley of seedlings they had planted in rows over the weekend, Occupy the Farm activists returned to Albany.

 Following a recent announcement by urban farming activists about plans to “occupy” an empty lot in Albany that’s slated for development, UC Berkeley officials have issued a statement urging local residents to prepare for “potential traffic obstructions” should “illegal activities proceed” this coming weekend.

 [On Friday November 16, 2012, the University of California (UC) razed all of the publicly planted crops on the Gill Tract.]